-- A quick, species-specific survey will be distributed quarterly to veterinarians to identify syndrome prevalence (e.g., increased cases of neurologic signs).
+- For most networks, a quick, species-specific survey is distributed quarterly to veterinarians to identify syndrome prevalence (e.g., increased cases of neurologic signs).

 - Lab data will be compiled quarterly noting top pathogens/diseases affecting each species from AHL and IDEXX lab data (IDEXX data for horse sector only at this time)

 - Focus on trends, risks and actionable items for each industry (e.g., continuing education needs, research needs, emergency preparations)

 - The Expert Network will be involved with outbreak risk assessments with OMAFRA or urgent matters where consultation with veterinarians is required.
 Pertinent disease alerts and crucial information is distributed to veterinarians when outbreaks occur.

 - 3 private practitioner veterinarian representatives (*species experts may be elected in place of a veterinarian if not available, in industries such as bees).
 Representatives will be selected by their peers.

 - OVC species specialist